lemon-42/lemon-42/README.md

 Currently I'm working on :

-  - CyberSec in general (RedTeam weapon, OSINT, and some fundamentals)
-  - Language C
+  - zone01
-  - A little bit of LFS
-  - Some cybersec challenge..
-Maybe we will release them one day (?)

-I really hope to work in Cyber Security one day, I'll give my best for this tho.
+I really hope to work in infosec one day, I'll give my best for this tho.

 <!---
 lemon-42/lemon-42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.